TylorS/typed/apps/website/content/guides/refsubject-renderer-independent-state.md

 })
 ```

-Only the model closes over the writable ref.
-Its consumers receive read-only `Computed` views and
+The public type exposes the same ref as a read-only `Computed`, without mapping its values.
+Consumers receive that view and
 commands.
 Calling `select("42")` creates an Effect description; running that Effect performs the
 transition.
 The command checks membership against committed state inside `update`, so two callers
 do not independently read the same old array and overwrite one another's additions.